Cerebus the Aardvark: Collected editions

 All of the story arcs from the Cerebus comic book have been reprinted in collected omnibus editions of 240–630 pages each, all of which are presently still in print.
 They are generally referred to by fans and retailers as Cerebus "phone books" due to their size; also, they use the same newsprint paper as the original comics.

 Sim has released two collections of his responses to readers' letters (the original letters are not included) after the publication of Cerebus #300.
 Collected Letters 2004 (ISBN 0-919359-23-X) was released in 2005, and Collected Letters vol. 2 was released in 2007 (ISBN 0919359248).

-Miscellaneous stories not appearing in the above collections have been reprinted in the short collections Cerebus World Tour Book and in Cerebus Number Zero, which reprints Issues #51, #112/#113 and parts of Issues #137–#138.
+Miscellaneous stories not appearing in the above collections have been reprinted in the short collections Cerebus World Tour Book and in Cerebus Number Zero, which reprints Issues #51, #112/#113 and parts of issues #137–138.
 A few standalone, uncollected stories have appeared in various collections and magazines over the years, and Cerebus has made cameo appearances on the covers of magazines such as Comics Revue.
 Sim also marketed a set of "Diamondback" cards (based upon a game seen in early issues) in the 1980s.
 All of the material in the Cerebus arc was reprinted in smaller collections called Swords of Cerebus before Sim decided on the "phonebook" format.

 The phonebooks themselves tie into ideas presented in the series.
 Although grammatically incorrect, the titles of books 8 through 11 could be read as a sentence ("women read minds, guys"—the concept of women reading minds is a key plot point).
 Also, beginning with Going Home (the first storyline begun after Sim's religious conversion), the covers of each "phone book" are printed in full color, with Going Home and Form and Void using Gerhard's scenic nature photography as covers, rather than the drawings used on past books.

 Reception and legacy

 Cerebus has been rated to be one of the greatest characters in comics history.
 Wizard rated him as the 63rd-greatest comic book character, while Empire rated him as the 38th-greatest comic book character, describing him as a character born of bizarre brilliance.
 IGN placed Cerebus as the 91st-greatest comic book hero of all time, stating that "few names hold as much sway in the independent comics scene as Cerebus" and "Cerebus' mark on the industry will be everlasting".

 The term "Cerebus syndrome" has come to commonly describe developments where initially comedic or superficial works in any medium gradually become more serious, complex, and dramatic.

 Over a decade after the end of the comic book series, an author named Michael Fryar published a science fiction novel titled Wasted Genius: A Flaherty Story which features Cerebus as a character.

-In Season 9, Episode 5 of The Office, the character Dwight Schrute is seen dressed as Cerebus for Halloween.